Pakistan–Ukraine relations: Humanitarian aid

-Pakistan sent humanitarian aid to help the people of Ukraine affected by Russia's invasion of Ukraine in 2022.
+During the war, Pakistan sent humanitarian aid to help the people of Ukraine affected by Russia's invasion of Ukraine in 2022.
 Pakistan Air Force C-130 Hercules aircraft were flown to Poland where the aid was dispatched to help Ukrainian civilians.
+Ukraine's foreign minister Dmytro Kuleba, during his visit to Pakistan, thanked Pakistan for providing humanitarian aid to Ukraine, especially at a time when Pakistan itself was struggling politically and economically.